TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-search/promotions-optional.md

 metadata:
   robots: index
 ---
-Optional options for promotions provide flexibility and precision in tailoring the search and shopping experience for customers.
+Optional options for promotions provide flexibility and precision in tailoring customers' search.
 They allow you to

 1. Enhance Visibility
 2. Personalize User Experience